htzheng/CM-GAN-Inpainting/README.md

 ![teaser](figures/demo1.gif)

 ## Method
 We propose cascaded modulation GAN (CM-GAN) with a new modulation design that cascades global modulation with spatial adaptive modulation.
-To enable this, we design a new spatial modulation scheme that is compatible to the state-of-the-art GANs ([StyleGAN2](https://github.com/NVlabs/stylegan2-ada-pytorch) and [StyleGAN3](https://github.com/NVlabs/stylegan3)) with weight demodulation.
-We also propose an object-aware training scheme that generates more realistic masks to facilitate the real object removal use case.
+To enable this, we also design a new spatial modulation scheme that is compatible to the state-of-the-art GANs ([StyleGAN2](https://github.com/NVlabs/stylegan2-ada-pytorch) and [StyleGAN3](https://github.com/NVlabs/stylegan3)) with weight demodulation.
+We additionally propose an object-aware training scheme that generates more realistic masks to facilitate the real object removal use case.
+Please refer to [arXiv](https://arxiv.org/abs/2203.11947) for more technical details.
 ![teaser](figures/framework.jpg)

 ## Comparisons